site24x7/plugins/jenkins_specific_job/README.md

 		METRICS                                       DESCRIPTION

-		Build Count                                   Number of Builds in the job Job Lastbuild Queueid                         Queue Id of the last build Job Lastbuild Duration                        Time taken for last build(in ms) Job Lastbuild EstimatedDuration               Estimated time for last build(in ms) Job LastbuildId                               Id of the last build Job LastbuildNumber                           Last build's Number in the job Build Failed                                  Number of builds failed
+		build_count                                   Number of Builds in the job job_lastbuild_queueid                         Queue Id of the last build job_lastbuild_duration                        Time taken for last build(in ms) job_lastbuild_estimated_duration               Estimated time for last build(in ms) job_lastbuildid                               Id of the last build
+		job_lastbuild_number                           Last build's Number in the job build_failed                                  Number of builds failed
-		Build Success                                 Number of successful builds
+		build_success                                 Number of successful builds
-		Build Aborted                                 Number of builds aborted
+		build_aborted                                 Number of builds aborted